What Are Interactive City Planning Tools?

 Pros

-- Excellent for early-stage conceptual design and visualization
+- Excellent rapid conceptual design and compelling visuals for stakeholders

-- Seamless integration with BIM tools like Revit and Civil 3D
+- Strong BIM integration across Revit and Civil 3D for detailed design

 Cons